canorve/EllipSect/docs/howto.md

    around the main target.

 randsky: computes the sky averaging random boxes.
-skyRad: for randsky, it creates a mask for the main target using this radio.
+skynit: for randsky, it creates a mask for the main target using this radio.
 skyRadmax: for randsky only, maximum radius from main target where randbox can be selected.
 Default: edge of the image
 skynum: Number of boxes used in randsky.
 Default = 20